jsprovost1/pentatonic_tv_challenge/README.md

 The main goal of our approach was to identify which clients should be targeted by the new marketing campaign to maximize the conversion.
 Based on the probability of purchasing a television, the test clients were ranked based on accuracy.<br/>
-Three groups of clients were determined:
+Three groups of clients were determined:<br/>
     - Clients for which we are fairly confident that they will purchase a television<br/>
     - Clients for which we are fairly confident that thet will not purchase a new television<br/>
     - Clients who are just above and below the decision boundary.<br/>